 Rethymno Greece Travel Guide

-The Rethymno regional unit possesses a population of approximately 86,000 (2021 census), encompassing the city and surrounding villages.
+The Rethymno regional unit has a population of approximately 86,000 (2021 census), encompassing the city and surrounding villages.
 The Rethymno municipality/city has approximately 34,000 residents (2021 census), indicating a manageable size with ample services.
 Tourism remains a main economic driver, alongside agriculture (olive oil, wine, citrus fruits).

 The official language is Greek, though English is widely spoken in tourist areas.
 The currency is the Euro (EUR); credit cards see wide acceptance, but cash for small purchases remains useful.
 The time zone is Eastern European Time (EET)/Eastern European Summer Time (EEST).
 Electrical systems use Type C and F plugs, 230V, 50Hz.
 Travelers with 110V devices require a Voltage converter, and a Power adapter.